This stronger, bench-built alternative to drywall returns gives windows a modern look with more rigidity and water resistance than gypsum wall board.

 An alternative method for laying out stairs without a framing square.

-While they often can both be found on typical staircases, porches, and decks, guards and handrails serve different jobs and their specifications are dictated by different code requirements.
+While they're both found on typical staircases, porches, and decks, guards and handrails have different purposes and code requirements.

 Skilsaws new saw promises to cut all day on one battery charge, with more power than a corded version.